vitejs/vite/docs/config/index.md

 - **Type:** `string`
 - **Default:** `'127.0.0.1'`

-  Specify server hostname, used to specify which IP addresses the server will be available on.
+  Specify which IP addresses the server should listen on.
-  In order to open the server for traffic from other machines, you can set this to `'0.0.0.0'`.
+  Set this to `0.0.0.0` to listen on all addresses, including LAN and public addresses.

-  It is also possible to set this from the CLI using `--host 0.0.0.0` or just `--host`.
+  This can be set via the CLI using `--host 0.0.0.0` or `--host`.

 ### server.port